 However a compare match from Comparator A will also automatically clear the TnON bit and thus generate the Single Pulse output trailing edge of TPnA and TPnB.
 In this way the CCRA value can be used to control the pulse width of TPnA.
 The CCRA-CCRB value can be used to control the pulse width of TPnB.
 A compare match from Comparator A and Comparator B will also generate TM interrupts.
 The counter can only be reset back to zero when the TnON bit changes from low to high when the counter restarts.
 In the Single Pulse Mode CCRP is not used.
+The TnCCLR bit is also not used.

-ETM -- Single Pulse Mode
+ETM - Single Pulse Mode